brombal/ambient/README.md

 # Ambient

-Ambient is a global state manager.
+Ambient is an incredibly simple global state manager.
 It manages a state object and allows you to subscribe to changes.
 It can also be used with React.

 ## Install